wizo06/japanese/docs/Fundamentals/particles.md

 *Who is student?*

 Makes sense right?
-The 「が」 particle -as explained in previous sections- marks the main wagon "A".
+The 「が」 particle marks the main wagon "A".
 It marks the subject.
 It marks the doer.
 It tells us *who*/*what* is doing/being "B".
-But earlier we said that we needed an *identifier*.
-Does that mean that the 「が」 particle is an identifier?
-Absolutely.
-The 「が」 particle marks the main wagon "A", therefore it tells us *who*/*what* is doing/being "B".
+But didn't we say earlier that the particle 「が」 is the **identifier particle**?.
+That's right.
+The particle 「が」 marks the main wagon "A", therefore it tells us *who*/*what* is doing/being "B".
 It **identifies** "A" for us.

 Let's look at an example: